About

 PepRNA-DB was generated using a combined LLM-assisted and manual curation workflow.

 Relevant articles were collected manually and processed one paper at a time.
-For each publication, the article content was provided to ChatGPT 5.2, which generated an initial structured extraction of peptide-based RNA delivery experiments.
+For each publication, the article content was provided to a large language model, which generated an initial structured extraction of peptide-based nucleic-acid delivery experiments.
 The extracted records were then manually reviewed, corrected, and standardized before inclusion in the database.

-The curation workflow included manual selection and attachment of relevant articles; initial structured extraction using ChatGPT 5.2; manual checking and correction of extracted peptide, RNA, formulation, model, and outcome information; cleaning and standardization of peptide sequences; tokenization of peptide sequences for computational analysis; collection of noncanonical residues and residue names; collection of peptide modification descriptions and related formulation details; and assignment of evidence-based labels using conservative rules.
+The curation workflow included manual selection and attachment of relevant articles; initial structured extraction using a large language model; manual checking and correction of extracted peptide, cargo, formulation, model, and outcome information; cleaning and standardization of peptide sequences; tokenization of peptide sequences for computational analysis; collection of noncanonical residues and residue names; collection of peptide modification descriptions and related formulation details; and assignment of evidence-based labels using conservative rules.

 The labels in PepRNA-DB describe demonstrated experimental evidence.
 They should not be interpreted as predictions, assumptions, or general claims about a peptide's potential.